taylormerry/March-Madness-2019/README.md

 - Find other efficiency metrics that have pre-tournament data
 - Do more feature engineering (i.e. using squares, square roots, etc. of all of the features)
 - Refit a Logistic Regression model with L2 penalty after using L1 dimension reduction
+- Possibly use class weights to balance the dataset before fitting the ML models